Iowa-class battleship: Early studies

 Work on what would eventually become the Iowa-class battleship began on the first studies in early 1938, at the direction of Admiral Thomas C. Hart, head of the General Board, following the planned invocation of the "escalator clause" that would permit maximum standard capital ship displacement of 45000 LT.
 Using the additional 10000 LT over previous designs, the studies included schemes for 27 knot "slow" battleships that increased armament and protection as well as "fast" battleships capable of 33 knot or more.
 One of the "slow" designs was an expanded South Dakota class carrying either twelve 16-inch/45 caliber Mark 6 guns or nine 18 in/48 guns and with more armor and a power plant large enough to drive the larger ship through the water at the same 27-knot maximum speed as the South Dakotas.
 (Note: Also considered was the 16-inch/56 caliber gun, but this was dropped in March 1938 due to the weapon's weight.)
 While the "fast" studies would result in the Iowa class, the "slow" design studies would eventually settle on twelve 16-inch guns and evolve into the design for the 60500 LT after all treaty restrictions were removed following the start of World War II.
-Priority was given to the "fast" design in order to counter and defeat Japan's 30 knot Kongō-class fast battleships, whose higher speed advantage over existing U.S. battleships might let them "penetrate U.S. cruisers, thereby making it 'open season' on U.S. supply ships", and then overwhelm the Japanese battle line was therefore a major driving force in setting the design criteria for the new ships, as was the restricting width of the Panama Canal.
+Priority was given to the "fast" design in order to counter and defeat Japan's 30 knot Kongō-class fast battleships, whose higher speed advantage over existing U.S. battleships might let them "penetrate U.S. cruisers, thereby making it 'open season' on U.S. supply ships".
+Therefore overwhelming the Japanese battle line was a major driving force in setting the design criteria for the new ships, as was the restricting width of the Panama Canal.